Ivancaminal72/mcv-m5/README.md

 Synthia and Cityscapes also have the same number of classes.
 The former contains synthetic images, the latter contains real ones.  <br/>

 ### Task E Boost the performance of your network **
+We tried to do data augmentation on the color channels by adding for each pixel value in every channel a random value of intensity from a uniform distribution with a margin of ±20% but unfortunately did not improve the jaccard metric. <br/>

 # === WEEK 7 ===

 <a href="https://docs.google.com/presentation/d/1UyDUPploPuVOfm0w6wF9Qg0EZMA3YqPD_mxCItuPUZY/edit?usp=sharing"> Final Slides </a>